LoginRadius/engineering-portal/content/run-multiple-nodejs-version-on-the-same-machine/index.md

 ---
 title: Run multiple node js version on the same machine
-date: "2021-04-30"
+date: "2021-05-04"
 coverImage: "index.jpg"
 author: "Mayank Agarwal"
 tags: ["Nodejs", "NVM"]
 description: "In this blog, we will get to know about running multiple node js version on the same machine."
 ---

-# Overview
-While working on the multiple projects of NodeJs, we you might required to run different projects on the different node js version or for the legacy node js projects you might required old version of the nodejs version ,and the others required new version of node js, or to checkout the new feature of nodejs, you need to installed latest version of node js
+While working on the multiple projects of NodeJs,  you might be required to run different projects on the different nodejs version or for the legacy nodejs projects, you might require an old version of the nodejs, and the others required a new version of node-js, or to checkout the new feature of nodejs, you need to install the latest version of node js

-As on the same machine we can only install one version of the nodejs, so its very painful to uninstall and install new node version as per your project required.
+As on the same machine, we can only install one version of the nodejs, so it's very painful to uninstall and install the new node version as per your project requirements.

 To overcome this problem, we can use the Node Version Manager (NVM).
-NVM allow to install multiple node js version on the same machine and we can switch between the required node js version.
+NVM allows installing multiple node js versions on the same machine and switching between the required node js version.

-# Installation
+## Installation of NVM

-## Windows
+### Windows

 Download the latest version of NVM